JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 **Port introspection is structural, not name-based.** A port's two halves share a name across args and return fields; whichever side holds the feedforward half sets the direction (`callee_ports`).
-This replaced an earlier `ready_for_<name>` prefix convention, which real code had already outgrown — wireguard's `chacha20_fsm` mixed `ready_for_from_pipeline` (prefix) with `to_pipeline_ready` (suffix).
-Because pairing is by the port's own name plus the interface the two halves derive from, port names are arbitrary and hand-written modules, generated modules, and multi-output modules all introspect identically.
+A `ready_for_<name>`-style prefix convention would not generalize — wireguard's `chacha20_fsm` mixes `ready_for_from_pipeline` (prefix) with `to_pipeline_ready` (suffix) — so pairing instead goes by the port's own name plus the interface the two halves derive from.
+Because of that, port names are arbitrary and hand-written modules, generated modules, and multi-output modules all introspect identically.

 Declaring only one half of a port is a **hard error** that names the port and the missing side.
-That shape — an interface-typed `axis_in` next to a leftover scalar `axis_in_ready` — used to be half-recognized and then failed much later with an unrecognizable message (or, worse, dropped the reverse connection silently).
+Without this check, that shape — an interface-typed `axis_in` next to a leftover scalar `axis_in_ready` — would be half-recognized and then fail much later with an unrecognizable message (or, worse, silently drop the reverse connection).
 The diagnostic *quotes* a likely legacy scalar (`<port>_ready`, `ready_for_<port>`, `<port>_rdy`) to say what to replace, but no affix is ever consulted to decide a connection; reviving a naming convention was considered and rejected.